ramdio12/cookbook/README.md

 - React to Print

 ## Description

+- Instead of making a basic React CRUD for my portfolio project, I decided to make a more complex CRUD(minus DELETE- for now) with PHP REST API and authentication (Login and Register) as well.
+This project is a combination of HTML,CSS,Javascript(React JS) , PHP and Mysql

 - This project is purposely for food enthusiasts and those who wanted to learn how to cook.
 Anyone can share their homemade recipes.
 Not only the user can create a recipe note but they can also download other user's recipe as well in PDF